Here are some outdoor artificial flower decorating ideas you can

 He did 'Instant Outdoor Artificial Flower Plantings' in minutes, in three areas.

-At right, a grouping of silk Daffodil floral bushes adorn a rock bed in front of the house.
+Here, several silk Daffodil floral bushes adorn a rock bed in front of the house.
 They're a small accent, but the splashes of yellow add some charm.

 About 8 of these blue silk flower plants were scattered in the central shrubbery bed on the front lawn.